deroproject/astrobwt/README.md

 1. All major providers such as INTEL, NVIDIA etc. already provide optimized implementations of BWT.
 Since, BWT has so much use in the general information theory.
 Eg. https://software.intel.com/en-us/ipp-dev-reference-burrows-wheeler-transform
 1. Let's assume if in coming months/years AstroBWT is optimized/speedup to give several times performance on FPGA/ASIC/GPU/etc. then you would be doing great service & might even trigger the next revolution in Bioinformatics/SignalProcessing/DNA Sequencing etc. or in other numerous domains where BWT is used.
 So, AstroBWT will have subserved the society more practically in other ways also.

-Read more about research of BTW FPGA implementation [here](http://www.sfu.ca/~zhenman/files/C16-FCCM2019-BWT.pdf).
+Read more about research of BWT FPGA implementation [here](http://www.sfu.ca/~zhenman/files/C16-FCCM2019-BWT.pdf).